 Small and medium enterprises need easy-to-use tools that don’t require an IT team.
 The right ERP here should cover accounting, inventory, sales, and HR — all in one dashboard, without slowing down operations.

-Wholesalers deal with bulk sales, credit customers, and large inventories.
+Wholesalers require tools for credit limit management, bulk orders, and managing stock across multiple warehouses, and large inventories.
 A good ERP solution should manage stock across warehouses, track supplier dues, and offer purchase order systems.

-Online businesses need real-time sync between website orders, stock, and delivery partners.
+E-commerce businesses need a two-way sync that connects website orders directly to your inventory and delivery partners, stock, and delivery partners.
 ERP for e-commerce should integrate with online platforms, manage inventory, and generate payment reports.

 Production-based companies need more than basic sales and stock.
-A manufacturing ERP must include features like raw material tracking, work orders, production status, and wastage reports.
+Essential modules include Bill of Materials (BOM) management and Work-in-Progress (WIP) tracking to monitor production costs, work orders, production status, and wastage reports.

 From digital agencies to repair shops, service businesses need CRM, invoicing, and employee tracking.
 ERP should support project timelines, staff roles, and customer feedback.